prafullchoudhary/HousePricePrediction/README.md

 ## Model

-The model used for prediction is a linear regression model trained using the scikit-learn library.
+The model used for prediction is a Random forest regression model trained using the scikit-learn library.

 ## Contributing